 To test the products, I prepared all of them according to the recommended cooking method on the packaging, and made sure to prepare them in a way that ensured they were all at a warm serving temperature when tasters began the tasting.
-Each test was done in two rounds: The first round consisted of tasting and examining the patties without any buns; the second round consisted of tasting the patties in Martin's potato rolls—our preferred burger buns—to gauge how a bun might ameliorate any negative qualities in each patty or, alternatively, enhance the desirable elements of any given patty.
+Each test was done in two rounds: The first round consisted of tasting and examining the patties without any buns; the second round consisted of tasting the patties on potato rolls—our preferred burger buns—to gauge how a bun might ameliorate any negative qualities in each patty or, alternatively, enhance the desirable elements of any given patty.
 No condiments, accoutrements, or additional seasonings were allowed.

 As the person responsible for preparing the burgers and carrying out the tests, I did not formally participate in the tastings, and, as a result, none of the opinions about the burgers tested are my own.

 All of the burgers were placed on numbered plates, and we asked tasters to sample them at random.
 For the second round, the burgers were again placed on plates and numbered, but this time using different numbers.

 We asked tasters to record their impressions of taste, texture, and appearance, and to offer an overall score—a number between 1 and 10—for each burger.
 We also asked each taster to indicate their top three burgers in each round, identifying which burger was best, second-best, and third-best.
 Each taste-test round included at least eight tasters.

 We decided to treat each of the burger categories in a separate article, for ease of browsing.
 This write-up includes the results from the first category: vegetable-based veggie burgers.
 (You can read the review of our favorite black bean burgers here, and the review of the best meat-substitute burgers here.)

 Finally, we've included information about whether or not each product is vegan in the relevant section for our top three picks.